Application Deadline: March 1st

 If You Are Accepted

-If you are offered admission, you must notify the MA in Counseling administrative assistant of your enrollment decision by email or mail within 15 days of your receipt of the acceptance letter.
+If you are offered admission, you must notify our administrative assistant of your enrollment decision by email or mail within 15 days of your receipt of the acceptance letter.
 If we do not hear back from you by then, we will assume that you have declined the offer of admission, and your application record will be withdrawn.

 Deferral of Admission

 Applicants who are notified of admission have the option to defer their enrollment for one year.
 Those considering deferment are asked to counsel with the program director and complete an application for deferment form.

 Conditional admission is granted to a limited number of students each fall semester who fall just below the requirements for unconditional admission but who otherwise demonstrate the ability and motivation to adequately perform graduate level work.
 At the end of the fall semester, their admission status is reviewed by the faculty, and a decision is made to either lift the conditional status or deny continuing enrollment.